Auroratide/monadorecipes/src/recipes/TEMPLATE.md

 ## Directions

 1. One to two sentences.
+[Ingredient: amount, Ingredient: amount]
 2. One to two sentences.
 3. One to two sentences.